 RowId Legacy table schemas without persisted high-water metadata may pay a one-time key scan on first insert

-Collections FindByIndexAsync supports declared field-equality lookups; FindByPathAsync and FindByPathRangeAsync support path-based queries on indexed paths; FindAsync remains a full scan for unindexed predicates
+Collections FindByIndexAsync supports declared field-equality lookups; FindByPathAsync and FindByPathRangeAsync support path-based queries on indexed paths; FindAsync remains a full scan for unindexed predicates.
+Generated collections require registered descriptors for existing collection indexes; unsupported generated model shapes warn and use the source-generated JSON fallback instead of binary direct payloads

 Networking CSharpDB.Daemon now hosts both REST and gRPC from one process; named pipes remain reserved but are not implemented end to end today